FeithNoir/FeithBlogApi/README.md

     Execute the following command in the terminal:
     ```bash
-    dotnet user-secrets set "Jwt:Key" "your-super-secret-key-that-is-long-and-secure-enough"
+    dotnet user-secrets set "AppSettings:Token" "your-super-secret-key-that-is-long-and-secure-enough"
-    dotnet user-secrets set "Jwt:Issuer" "your-issuer"
-    dotnet user-secrets set "Jwt:Audience" "your-audience"
     ```
-    *You can replace the example values with your own secure key, issuer, and audience.*
+    *You can replace the example value with your own secure key.*

 2.  **Run the Dev Server**

-    To start both the backend and frontend, simply run the following command:
+    To start the backend, simply run the following command:
     ```bash
     dotnet watch
     ```